MadCatX/WebMMBServer/README.md

 * `jobs_dir`: Directory where WebMMBServer will store MMB job data
 * `root_dir`: Directory with the WebMMB web application data
 * `port`: Port on which the WebMMBServer will listen
-* `domain`: Internet domain name on which the server is running
+* `domain`: Internet domain name on which the server will run.
+This must be set correctly for the session cookies to work properly.
+Set this to `localhost` if you are running a local WEbMMBServer instance that is not accessible over the Internet
+* `require_https`: Require HTTPS connection.
+If you are not using HTTPS, this must be set to `false`

 Example